mirkosantangelo/Responsive-Browser/README.md

 # Responsive-Browser
-A Safari toolbar that helps you designing and testing responsive websites and apps.
+A Safari extension that add toolbar to helps you designing and testing responsive websites and apps.